Smithsonian Privacy Statement for Philanthropic and Revenue Generating Activities

 - To allow social media sharing

-- To perform internal analysis in order to improve business practices
+- To perform internal analysis in order to improve Smithsonian operations and business practices

-- To protect the legal rights and obligations of the business and others
+- To protect the legal rights and obligations of the Smithsonian and others

-- To help determine how parts of its websites are used in order to optimize site performance
+- To help determine how parts of our websites are used in order to optimize site performance

-- To inform third parties about our users’ collective demographics or how they collectively use our Websites
+- To inform third parties about our users’ aggregate demographics, advertising impressions or how they collectively use our Websites

 The Smithsonian uses outside vendors to provide certain services, such as companies that process credit card transactions for the Smithsonian.
 These third-party vendors will have access to the information needed to perform their functions but may not use your information for any other purpose.
 Examples include: